krishnashinde27/krishnashinde27/README.md

 Stone papre Scissors.rar

- i have created a famous Stone paper Scissprs game using tkinter and pillow using python 🐍.
+ i have created a famous Stone paper Scissors game using tkinter and pillow using python 🐍.
   TO play please Extract the folder and open "Stone paper scissors.ipynb" file in jupyter notebook.. and click resart and run all cell button to start THE GAME.🙂👍🏻